Over thousands of years it inhaled a forest and covered the evidence with flax, reeds, and grasses light enough to survive among its boggy pools.

 heavy attacks overnight by the RAF an attempt was made to land troops on the morning of the 14th.
 The attempt failed and the

 by the Italian 13th Fighter Bomber Group, which also sank the destroyer HMS Zulu.
-As the MTBs were made out of wood and had
+The MTBs were made from wood and had petrol

-petrol engines they would explode very readily.
-As his body was never recovered, his name is recorded on the Second World War
+engines, so exploded readily.
+As his body was never recovered, his name is recorded on the Second World War Memorial at the

 (Above material thanks to the New Zealand Naval Museum in Devonport, who have cited G. Hummelchen, J. Rohwer, Chronology of the War at Sea 1939-1945: Volume One 1939-1942, London: Ian Allan, 1972, page 257.)